 We've Already Lost Too Many Downton Abbey Actors

-The show spans six seasons, having aired from 2010 to 2015 on ITV in the UK and slightly later on PBS in the U.S. Throughout the seasons, viewers celebrated with their "Downton Abbey" family as Lady Mary and Matthew finally wed and mourned alongside them when Lady Sybil died in childbirth.
-By the time "Downton Abbey" ended, the show had claimed 11 Emmy Awards, three BAFTAS, three SAG Awards, and a Producers Guild Award (via Forbes).
-In March 2016 9.6 million viewers tuned in to PBS to bid the series farewell.
+The original show spanned six seasons, having aired from 2010 to 2015 on ITV in the U.K. and later on PBS in America.
+Throughout the years, viewers celebrated with their "Downton Abbey" family as Lady Mary and Mr. Matthew Crawley finally wed.
+And audiences watched as the characters around them both thrived and perished in high society.
+By the time "Downton Abbey" ended in 2016, 9.6 million viewers tuned in to PBS to bid the series farewell.

 Terence Harvey made a dramatic exit on Downton Abbey

-Terence Harvey, born Terence John Humes, played estate manager Mr. Jarvis, who had worked for the Crawley family since 1880, on "Downton Abbey."
-While Jarvis is mentioned multiple times in the series, Harvey only appeared during one episode in the third season, with the actor's stint on the show abruptly ending when Jarvis resists Matthew Crawley's (Dan Stevens) attempts to modernize the Downton estate.
+Terence Harvey, born Terence John Humes, played estate manager Mr. Jarvis — who worked for the Crawley family since 1880 — on "Downton Abbey."
+While Jarvis is mentioned multiple times in the series, Harvey only appeared during one episode in the 3rd season, with the actor's stint on the show abruptly ending when Jarvis resists Matthew Crawley's (Dan Stevens) attempts to modernize the Downton estate.

-As Matthew criticizes the lack of progression at Downton and explains to Lord Grantham (Hugh Bonneville) that "the estate has been run very wastefully for many years," Jarvis angrily tries to defend his "40 years of loyal service."
-The estate manager, who believes he is being "accused of malfeasance and corruption," abruptly announces that he has no choice but to resign.
-Though Matthew apologizes for causing offense and Lord Grantham asks him to reconsider staying, it is too late and Jarvis starts to leave.
-Before storming out he issues a strange warning to Matthew: "I am the old broom Mr. Crawley, you are the new.
+With a top tier performance from Harvey, as Matthew Crawley criticizes the lack of progression at Downton and explains to Lord Grantham (Hugh Bonneville) that the estate has been spending wastefully, Mr. Jarvis angrily defends his 40 years of loyal service.
+The estate manager, who believes he is being accused of wrongdoing, abruptly announces that he has no choice but to resign.
+Though Matthew apologizes for causing offense and Lord Grantham asks him to reconsider staying, it's too late.
+Before storming out, Jarvis issues a strange warning to Matthew: "I am the old broom Mr. Crawley, you are the new.
 I wish you luck with your sweeping."

-Though Harvey never returned to "Downton Abbey" he did go on to work with Hugh Bonneville again in the 2017 film "Viceroy's House."
+Though Harvey never returned to "Downton Abbey," he did go on to work with Hugh Bonneville again in the 2017 film "Viceroy's House."
 Prior to appearing in the British period drama, the actor also racked up credits in popular British soaps, including "Hollyoaks," "Eastenders" and "Holby City."
-Harvey died suddenly at the age of 72, The Times confirmed.
+Harvey died suddenly at the age of 72 in 2017.

 Bernard Gallagher had a touching scene with Maggie Smith